igormjalves/weather-api/README.md

 ## Introduction

-The goal is to create a job that queries a weather API at a configurable interval and records updated data for one specific city, in a PostgreSQL database.
+The goal is to create a job that queries a weather API at a configurable scheduled interval and records updated data for one specific city, in a PostgreSQL database.
 In addition, an endpoint was created to query the temperature records, allowing the user to specify a date range for the query.

 ## Installation